Apillon/embedded-wallet-contracts/README.md

 1. Set `accountManagerAddress`, `usernamePlain`, `password` in `scripts/registration.ts`
 2. Run `npx hardhat run --network sapphireTestnet ./scripts/registration.ts`

+#### Gasless Account registration (predefined address with funds loaded pays for gas)

+1. Set `accountManagerAddress`, `usernamePlain`, `password` in `scripts/registration-gasless.ts`
+2. Run `npx hardhat run --network sapphireTestnet ./scripts/registration-gasless.ts`

 Note: `usernamePlain` has to be unique.
+If the transaction fails verify that `signer` address is the same on the AccountManager.sol & in the script

 #### Verify if registration success